d-bl/GroundForge/docs/help/Reshape-Patterns.md

 * Lace8 and Knipling (💰, not on Mac)
   these don't understand the downloads at all.
 * InkScape (free, needs crutches on a Mac)
-  won't need step 2, see below for details.
+  won't need step 2, details [below](#step-3-for-inkscape).
 * Affinity Designer (💰, Mac, iPad and Windows)
-  does need step 2, see below below for details.
+  does need step 2, details [below](#step-2-and-3-with-affinity-designer).
 * CorelDRAW (💰💰, Home and Student Suite 💰, Windows)
   use `clone` from the edit menu for step 2.
+No plans (2018) to implement an import option that implorts SVG clones as clones.
 * InkPad (free, iPad)
   version 1.6 has no facilities to make the pattern follow the leader of the dance.
 * Adobe Illustrator  (💰💰, subscription)